 “Arundel’s books combine the heart-pounding excitement of an action thriller with the intrigue and suspense of a spy story.
 A combination that proves both enthralling and entertaining in equal measure.” ―Killer Thriller

 (Hayes Fire, book 1)

 The action-packed, thrilling story of an intelligence operation carried out in North Africa.
-Bartholomew Meriwether, the maverick chief of SIS, sends a four-man team of elite combat soldiers into Libya on a covert mission.
-Their target is a group of dangerous Islamic extremists.
-Hayes leads the four, but when the mission goes wrong, he faces an impossible decision.
+Bartholomew Meriwether, the maverick chief of SIS [SIS: secret intelligence service], sends a four-man team of British-born legionnaires into Libya on a covert mission.
+Their target is a dangerous group of Islamic extremists.
+Hayes leads the elite four, but when the mission goes wrong, he faces an impossible decision.
 Will any of them get out alive?

 Very enjoyable.
 Mark Arundel is the current generation’s Eric Ambler or Ian Fleming.
 I enjoyed this novel so much that I promptly bought all of the others he has published.
 And now, nearing the end of the last, all I can say is, “Mark, get busy and write some more!”

 What a treat to have found this author.
 I discovered him through bookbub.
 I read his whole Codename Files series, and it was awesome.
 There are currently three books in that series, and I would recommend all them.
 This novel had great characters with great back stories and backlogs.
 If you are a fan of the spy, special ops., espionage, action thriller etc., then give this author a shot.
 Trust me, you could do much worse.
 You will lose sleep over this novel as you will not put it down.
 Read it, gang.
 I promise you will enjoy!